fbpx

 Different covers for natural and CS delivery

 Maternal covers have different ceilings for the highest amount set for natural and CS delivery.
 This is because CS delivery includes services such as using the theatre.
 There is a lot of post-operative care given to a mother who has gone through CS delivery.
-There is are also different costs incurred for a scheduled CS and an emergency CS.
+There are also different costs incurred for a scheduled CS and an emergency CS.
 Some mothers opt to have normal deliveries but due to complications while going through childbirth, an emergency CS is conducted.
 Eventually, the bill ends up being slightly higher than it would have been had the CS been scheduled.
 Think through your options to ensure that you do not end up in debt in the long run.

 Previous Post